Interstate 77 in South Carolina

-Interstate 77 (I-77) is a south–north Interstate Highway, extending 91.2 mi in the state of South Carolina, from the national southern terminus at an interchange with I-26 near Columbia, north to the North Carolina state line near Rock Hill and Charlotte, North Carolina.
+Interstate 77 (I-77) is a north–south Interstate Highway, extending 91.2 mi in the state of South Carolina, from the southern terminus at an interchange with I-26 near Columbia, north to the North Carolina state line near Rock Hill and Charlotte, North Carolina.

 Route description

 I-77 is designated a Blue Star Memorial Highway for its entire length in South Carolina.
 The highway also has a trio of designations in the Columbia area.
 I-77 is named the Veterans Memorial Freeway from I-26 to the Congaree River, the William Earle Berne Beltway from the river to I-20, and the Charles F. Bolden Freeway from I-20 to the Richland–Fairfield county line.

 I-77 begins at a semi-directional T interchange with I-26 in the city of Cayce.
 The interchange includes a pair of ramps between I-77 and Charleston Highway, which carries US Highway 21 (US 21), US 176, and US 321.
 I-77 heads east as a six-lane freeway that crosses over CSX's Columbia Subdivision and has a diamond interchange with South Carolina Highway 35 (SC 35; 12th Street Extension).
 The Interstate crosses the Lexington–Richland county line on its bridge across the Congaree River.
 I-77 has a partial cloverleaf interchange with SC 48 (Bluff Road), crosses Gills Creek, and meets SC 768 (Shop Road) at a cloverleaf interchange.

 I-77 enters the city of Columbia at its crossings of Norfolk Southern Railway's SC Line and CSX's Eastover Subdivision.
 The freeway has a connected pair of elongated partial cloverleaf interchanges with US 76 and US 378 (Garners Ferry Road) and SC 262 (Leesburg Road).
 The Interstate passes through an S-curve, within which the highway has a diamond interchange with SC 760 (Fort Jackson Boulevard), then follows the western edge of Fort Jackson.
 I-77 has a diamond interchange with Forest Drive and Strom Thurmond Boulevard and a partial interchange with Decker Boulevard as it veers northeast.
 The freeway veers north and leaves the military base and the city of Columbia at its partial cloverleaf interchange with SC 12 (Percival Road).

 I-77 passes through the unincorporated suburb of Woodfield and meets I-20 at an interchange with a pair of flyover ramps; there is no access from eastbound I-20 to northbound I-77.
 The Interstate continues as a six-lane freeway across Windsor Lake into the suburb of Dentsville.
 The freeway passes under CSX's Hamlet Subdivision and has a partial cloverleaf interchange with US 1 (Two Notch Road).
 I-77 has a partial interchange with SC 277; the interchange includes ramps from southbound I-77 to SC 277 and from SC 277 to northbound I-77.
 Intertwined with the SC 277 interchange is a partial cloverleaf interchange with SC 555 (Farrow Road); within the interchange, the freeway passes under Norfolk Southern Railway's R-Line.
 I-77 widens to an eight-lane freeway while it crossed at the interchange with SC 555.